Dickinson College Data & Information Overview

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At Dickinson, approximately 48% of students took out student loans averaging $5,769 a year.
-That adds up to $23,076 over four years for those students.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
+At Dickinson, approximately 50% of students took out student loans averaging $6,127 a year.
+That adds up to $24,508 over four years for those students.

 The student loan default rate at Dickinson is 1.9%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do Dickinson Graduates Make?students who graduate with a bachelor's degree from Dickinson make about $57,400 a year during their first few years of employment after graduation.
+How Much Money Do Dickinson Graduates Make?bachelor's degree recipients from Dickinson make around $57,400 per year during the early years of their employment.
 That's great news for Dickinson students since it is 44% more than the average college graduate's salary of $39,802 per year.

 Location of Dickinson College